aqaPayam/NakhBot/README.md

 ### Nakh Statuses

+Pending Nakh and Sent Nakh use separate status groups because they have different product meanings.

+Pending Nakh statuses:

+- Pending Payment
+- Paid and Sent
+- Cancelled
+- Expired
+- Abandoned

-Nakh statuses:
+Sent Nakh statuses:

 - Sent
 - Seen
 - Accepted
+- Rejected
 - Closed
 - Expired

-- Pending Payment
+Pending Payment is not a Sent Nakh status.

 Internally, rejected can be stored as rejected.